If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 You’ve just finished stitching your beautiful embroidery project, so now what?
 Just like with sewing, a good pressing, of course!

-Ironing embroidery not only sets the design but also gives it a more professional appearance.
+Ironing embroidery sets the design and gives it a more professional appearance.
 And, in the case of machine embroidery, a quick pressing can even fix very minor embroidery mistakes.
 For instance, if tearing away stabilizer disrupted the design.

-To ensure your embroidered projects look their best when finished, let’s talk about the best pressing techniques and tools for hand-embroidered and machine-embroidered projects and clothes.
+Let’s talk about the best pressing techniques and tools for hand-embroidered and machine-embroidered projects and clothes to ensure your embroidered projects look their best when finished.

 Iron Settings for Pressing Embroidery